shantanuwadnerkar/Matrix/README.md

 make
 ```

 This will configure the workspace and make the library Matrix.h an interface library.
 The defualt compiler options are `CMAKE_BUILD_TYPE=Release` and `BUILD_TEST=ON`.

-/// To compile and run unit tests, change the cmake configuration.
-Perform this commands inside the build/ folder created in the previous step.
+To turn off default compilation of unit tests, set this flag `-DBUILD_TEST=OFF` when configuring CMake.

 ```Shell
 cmake ../ -DCMAKE_BUILD_TYPE=Release -DBULD_TEST=ON